 MEET THE AUTHOR & ILLUSTRATOR

 Jennifer Veenendall is a school-based occupational therapist in West St. Paul, Minnesota.
-She works with students with a wide range of abilities and is especially passionate about creating learning environments that meet students' individual sensory processing needs.
+The author of Why Does Izzy Cover Her Ears: Dealing with Sensory Overload, Jennifer works with students with a wide range of abilities and is especially passionate about creating learning environments that meet students' individual sensory needs.
 Jennifer received her occupational therapy degree from the University of Wisconsin-Madison and her master's in human development from St. Mary's University of Minnesota.
 She lives in Hudson, Wisconsin, with her husband, Scott, and their two children, Anna and Benjamin.
 When she is not working, Jennifer enjoys spending family time at their cabin as well as drawing and painting.